-This post was updated by Team JRNI in August 2020 to refresh coach training information.
+This post was updated by Team JRNI in August 2020 to refresh content and add new information.

 There are way too many frustrated therapists these days.
 I know.
 I was one of them.

 I would sit in my office and think "I want to quit being a therapist."
 Being a therapist is a difficult and lonely profession.
 The journey to become one is long and grueling, and there weren't as many careers in psychology as I had hoped.